bollu/diffgeo/README.md

 such as `dx`, and provides axioms to perform "physicist-style" proofs rigorously!

+Many thanks to [Arnaud Spiwack](http://assert-false.net/arnaud/)for showing me this axiomatization.

 ## References

 - [Synthetic Differential Geometry (Blog post by Andrej Bauer)][sgd blog]